IBM-Cloud/kube-samples/akamai/gtm-liveness-test/README.md

 To secure your IBM Cloud Kubernetes Service or Red Hat OpenShift on IBM Cloud cluster, you might use [Calico pre-DNAT network policies](https://cloud.ibm.com/docs/containers?topic=containers-network_policies), [VPC security groups](https://cloud.ibm.com/docs/containers?topic=containers-vpc-network-policy#security_groups), [VPC access control lists (ACLs)](https://cloud.ibm.com/docs/containers?topic=containers-vpc-network-policy#acls), or another custom firewall solution to block incoming traffic to Ingress or router services.

-To ensure that the Akamai Global Traffic Management liveness test can check the health of your ALBs or routers, you must allow inbound access from the following Akamai addresses.
-You must allow inbound access on the port based on the protocol which is configured for the liveness test.
-The default protocol is HTTP which means port 80.
-If you configure HTTPS the corresponding port is 443.
+To ensure that the Akamai Global Traffic Management liveness test can check the health of your ALBs or routers, you must allow inbound access from the following Akamai IP addresses.
+To use the default HTTP protocol, allow inbound traffic through port 80.
+If you configure your ALBs or routers to listen for the HTTPS protocol, such as with the [`ibmcloud ks nlb-dns monitor configure` command](https://cloud.ibm.com/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_nlb-dns-monitor-configure), allow inbound traffic through port 443.

 For more information see the [Akamai GTM Documentation](https://learn.akamai.com/en-us/webhelp/global-traffic-management/global-traffic-management-user-guide/GUID-C1995591-5D7D-42B9-B54F-0CF6C7BD2532.html).